event-engine/docs/docs/api/aggregates/functional_flavour.md

 ```

 {.alert .alert-light}
-*Full example code can be found in the "examples/ContextProvider" dir of the event-machine-docs repository on Github.*
+*Full example code can be found in the "examples/ContextProvider" dir in the event-engine-docs repository on Github.*

 ## Write I/O